 Guest Blog Post by Susie Rolander @suzrolander

-This week on #G2Great, we were lucky to have Meenoo Rami, author of Thrive, as a guest host on our Thursday night chat.
+On April 7, 2016 #G2Great, we were lucky to have Meenoo Rami, author of Thrive, as a guest host on our Thursday night chat.
 Just as her book helps us to thrive in the professional work that we do, Meenoo’s message on the chat was that when we make our own learning a priority, our students in turn benefit greatly.

 Meenoo’s message supports Carol Dweck’s idea of growth mindset.
 Since the publication in 2006 of her book, Mindset, Dweck continues to remind us that we are actually on a continuum between fixed mindset and growth mindset.
 My friend @JDolci, an amazing educator, lifelong learner and questioner, illustrated this continuum when he was faced with putting together a complicated easel this week.
 He reverted into the “I am so terrible at putting things together” mindset but luckily used the growth mindset to assemble it (with the encouragement of our Voxer network).
 As we work to strengthen our professional growth mindset, Meenoo’s message helps to guide us.
 Her words give us a roadmap for our own learning journey.

 Meenoo’s tweet reflects a responsibility that we all have to reach out to others in the teaching community in order to help them grow.
 Thrive gives us a template to offer to teachers in our community.
 This message of mentorship is more important than it has ever been before because many teachers feel isolated.
 Meenoo encourages us to step outside the boundaries of our school environment to connect with a greater teaching community.